aprell/spill/README.md

 Examples
 --------

-Make sure to have MoonScript installed before starting the primitive REPL with `./spill.sh`.
+Make sure to have MoonScript installed before starting the REPL with `./spill.sh`.

 Say hello: